“New Age” is a term from the 1970s describing an eclectic combination of spiritual practices. Is this really a new idea?

 Religion the Most Powerful Social Institution

 Religion still represents the single most influential social institution on the planet.
 However, not all religions are harmful.
 Only those that create boundaries and restrictions dictating values and thought.
 As a result, these are harmful because they adversely affect our ability to reason.
 Some religions have more boundaries than others.

 For example, Taoism and many forms of Paganism have the fewest constraints over freethinking.
 These systems encourage the exploration and development of your own path.
 This contrasts with the concerns of Western organized religion.
 Thankfully, you don’t have to join a religion to engage in spiritual exploration.
 All you need to do is learn and practice the processes.
 There’s a huge difference between religion and spiritual exploration.

-So, the New Age strategy of the 1970’s is really the same age-old strategy used to formulate the Abrahamic traditions.
+So, the New Age strategy of the 1970s is really new.
+It’s an age-old strategy.
+We evidence of its use in the structure of the Abrahamic traditions.
 The main difference between Western Organized Religion and New Age is on the focus of the material they combined.
 In contrast, New Age focuses on consciousness development.
-Western theology on doctrine and dogma to create a sustainable cash flow.
+Western theology on doctrine and dogma to create sustainable cash flow.

 If this article resonates, there are more on our blog.
 Also, you may be interested in learning about our blended learning process.
 This is our curriculum which we use to teach several mind-expanding tools.
 It also aligns the Hero’s Journey.
 This is the term Joseph Campbell gave the pattern of consciousness development.
 Our learning process is available in two forms.
 You can take part in the virtual learning module or in our workshops.

 Image by Unsplash.